Locations:

 Is a blighted ovum more common with IVF?

-A blighted ovum is not more common with IVF (In Vitro Fertilization).
+A blighted ovum isn’t more common with IVF (in vitro fertilization).
 Your chances of having a blighted ovum with IVF treatment are about the same as they would be with a natural conception.

 A note from Cleveland Clinic

-Losing a pregnancy is difficult.
-If you're struggling after a miscarriage, speak with your healthcare provider so they can recommend support groups or counselors.
-Finding support may help you get through this hard time.
-Most people who have had a blighted ovum will go on to have a healthy pregnancy.
+Trust that your healthcare team is going to take good care of you and recommend the best treatment.
+If you’re struggling after a miscarriage, speak with your provider so they can recommend support groups or counselors.
+Fortunately, most people who have had a blighted ovum will go on to have a healthy, full-term pregnancy.

 Medically Reviewed